Scenario-Transferable Semantic Graph Reasoning for Interaction-Aware Probabilistic Prediction: Semantic Behavior Prediction Framework

 In this section, we first state the prediction problem we aim to solve in this work.
 Then the concept of semantic graph (SG) is explained.
 Finally, we introduce the proposed semantic graph network (SGN) which can predict behaviors of interacting agents by reasoning their internal relations.
+The overall proposed semantic behavior prediction framework is shown in Figure \ref{fig:entire_framework}.